-USGS is working with the San Carlos Apache Tribe (SCAT) to identify parts of the SCAT reservation more vulnerable to wildfire.
+USGS is working with the San Carlos Apache Tribe to identify parts of the Tribe's reservation in Arizona that are most vulnerable to wildfire.
 The collaboration has worked to identify restoration activities to improve climate resilience.
 The USGS used satellite imagery and watershed modelling to help the Tribe's natural resource managers prioritize areas for firebreak and water detention installations along large rivers.
 The results have demonstrated that such nature-based solutions can boost resilience to wildfire by increasing water availability and reducing water stress, while also preventing post-fire flooding and erosion.
 The Forest Resources Department within the San Carlos Apache Tribe is engaged in preventative thinning of vegetation and resource-benefit burns, which USGS has also shown to reduce wildfire intensity.
 The USFS is now using this guidance to consider expanding similar nature-based practices to Ancestral Lands in collaboration with the Bureau of Indian Affairs (BIA).